 How to Get Into PA School With a Low GPA

-PA school administrators from nine top-ranking PA programs answer your questions on how to get into PA school with a low GPA.
+PA school administrators from ten top-ranking PA programs answer your questions on how to get into PA school with a low GPA.

 A low GPA is probably the hardest area to improve.